huz4f/huz4f/content/Articles/BlockChain.md

 ## Working of Blockchain
 Blockchain started in 1991 as a way to store and secure digital data, \
 It works on a vast network of nodes and each node maintains a copy of the blockchain.
-Blockchain is made up of blocks that have:
+Blockchain is made up of blocks that contain:
 - A collection of transactions
 - Timestamp
 - Cryptographic hash of the pervious block